Garboggini/egarboggini/README.md

 ###

-<p align="left">🧙🏻‍♂️ I'm currently learning JS. <p> 🚀 Goals: To code every single day until I achieve mastery in my field. <p> 🪐 Fun fact: I'm a big fan of Star Wars and Star Trek and while I don't become a Jedi I hope they create a warp drive. </p>
+<p align="left">🧙🏻‍♂️ I'm currently learning JS. <p> 🚀 Goals: To achieve mastery in my field. <p> 🪐 Fun fact: I'm a big fan of Star Wars and Star Trek and while I don't become a Jedi I hope they create a warp drive. </p>

 ###